SeattleUser0/AutoSage/README.md

 Contact: If you’re interested in collaborating or want to discuss how AutoSage can fit into a specific agent-led workflow, please reach out.

-Note: When paired with a high-autonomy stack like Open Claw, this tool represents a significant shift from manual engineering to Bobiverse-level engineering.
+Note: When paired with a high-autonomy stack like OpenClaw, this tool represents a significant shift from manual engineering to Bobiverse-level engineering.

 ---